-The School of Law offers programs leading to the degrees of juris doctor (J.D.) and master of laws (LL.M.).
+The School of Law offers programs leading to the degrees of Juris Doctor (J.D.) and master of laws (LL.M.).
 A broad curriculum also includes business and commercial law, taxation, criminal law and trial advocacy, environmental law, estate planning, labor law, health law, legal writing and research, as well as opportunities for externships, clinical work, and professional skill development.
 J.D. students may earn certificates of specialization in high technology law, international law, and public interest and social justice law.
 LL.M. students may earn master of laws degrees in intellectual property or U.S. law.

 The Leavey School of Business offers graduate programs leading to the master of business administration (MBA) degree with coursework in accounting, economics, finance, management, marketing, and operations management and information systems (OMIS).
 The MBA can be done part-time on campus and online.
 The business school also offers graduate programs leading to the master of science in information systems, business analytics, marketing, or finance & analytics.
 A 4+1 degree program aimed at seniors is available for the MS programs in information systems, business analytics, and finance & analytics.
 In conjunction with the law school, the business school also offers joint degree programs leading to a J.D./MBA and J.D./MSIS.

 The School of Engineering offers graduate programs leading to the master of science (M.S.) degree in applied mathematics; bioengineering; civil, environmental, and sustainable engineering; computer science and engineering; electrical engineering; engineering management; mechanical engineering; software engineering; and sustainable energy; and the engineer's degree in computer science and engineering, electrical engineering, and mechanical engineering.
 The engineering school also offers the doctor of philosophy (Ph.D.) degree in computer science and engineering, electrical engineering, and mechanical engineering.